 - Then this length can be stretched out and measured with the help of a metre scale.

-- A measuring tape can be used to find lengths of curved objects.
-E.g girth of a tree trunk, or length of a snake.
+- A measuring tape can be used to find the lengths of curved objects.
+E.g. girth of a tree trunk or the length of a snake.

 Motion and Its Types

 - When a body is moving in a straight line path, it is called rectilinear motion.
 For example, a coin falling from a building or a sprinter running a 100-metre race.